 For a total body workout, you need both cardio exercise and weight training, but you also need to know exactly how to perform each exercise so that you maximize your results.

-If you’re trying to build up leg muscles and have chosen leg presses to accomplish this, one of the things you have to know is how to place your leg press feet placement.
+If you’re trying to build up leg muscles and have chosen leg press machines to accomplish this, one of the things you have to know is how to place your leg press feet placement.

 Surprise, surprise – where you place your feet on this sled really does make a difference in the results, so you’ll want to learn as much as you can about the various positions to try.